raselm282/donate-winter-10/README.md

 Show the cumulative impact of the platform, such as the number of donations made and people helped.
 This feature set ensures that Donate For Winter becomes a powerful and impactful platform for supporting those in need during the harsh winter months.

+******npm packages you have used.

+Core React Packages
+react: For building the user interface.
+react-dom: For rendering React components to the DOM.
+react-router-dom: For implementing routing and navigation. react toast

+Firebase Integration
+firebase: For authentication, database (Firestore), and storage.

+UI and Styling
+tailwindcss: For utility-first CSS styling (alternative to Bootstrap).
+react-icons: For adding icons to the project.